ecurrencyhodler/Litecoin-Resources/LTC Guides/How to Update Litecoin Core (Mac).md

 ```

 ### To verify the correct client version
-Once you've installed it, you can make sure you're rpc commands are referencing the correct client by typing in this command:
+Once you've installed it, you can make sure your rpc commands are referencing the correct client by typing in this command:
 ```
 $ litecoin-cli --version
 ```